Version Control For Campaigning

 Historical Milestones in Version Control

-Version control has its roots in software development, where it was first introduced to manage code changes.
+Version control has its roots in software development, where it was initially used to manage codebases.
 Early systems like RCS (Revision Control System) and CVS (Concurrent Versions System) laid the groundwork for modern tools.
-Over time, version control expanded beyond coding to other industries, including marketing and campaigning.
+Over time, the principles of version control were adopted by other industries, including marketing and campaigning, as the need for collaborative workflows grew.

 Modern Trends Shaping Version Control for Campaigning